Add to My ListAdd to FavoritesEdit Anime InformationBuy @ RightStuf Buy from Amazon Buy from Japan-Best

 HxH is about a young boy named Gon who embarks on a journey to find his father.
 After learning that his father left him at a young age to become a Hunter, Gon decides to follow in his footsteps not only to find him, but also to see what was so special about the profession that made his father choose it over him.
 Although a story of finding one's father is simple, it is the path that is taken towards this end that makes the series truly special.
-HxH is made up of several arcs that are all extremely well-written.
-Fantastic storytelling, strong dialogue and a proper blend of action, drama and comedy create an intoxicating formula that leaves you craving for more.
+HxH is made up of several arcs that are all extremely well-written, which brings me to the best part of the series, the writing.
+Hunter x Hunter (2011) boasts one of the finest writing in the world of shonen; the depth and flow of the story, enthralling characterizations, strong dialogue and impressive world-building are all crafted into a fascinating tale that can absorb viewers into lengthy marathons.

-The arcs vary both in nature and tone, from an adventurous examination (Hunter Exam), a traditional fighting tournament (Heaven's Arena) to a dark neo-noir thriller (Yorknew), etc. HxH arcs are also connected with one another with the latter arcs building off the former, giving off a smooth transition that is uncommon to the genre.
-The variety in arcs succeed in keeping the series fresh, if there's one thing HxH isn't it's repetitive.
+From an adventurous examination (Hunter Exam) to a dark neo-noir thriller (Yorknew), the series features 5 main story arcs that vary in nature and tone.
+HxH arcs are also connected with one another, with each arc naturally following the one before it.
+This creates a realistic transition that is uncommon to the genre and highlights what the series really is, a journey.
 Pacing and development are also excellent.
 Episodes for the most part are enjoyable; rarely do you feel that an episode is "dragging" and when you do, you are left with a feeling of story progression.

 As for sound, HxH has a line of great soundtracks that started off decent but got better as the series progressed.
-In terms of seiyuus, with the exception of Kurapika and a few minor characters, the voice acting in this series is excellent.
-As a person who has never seen the old series it’s hard to believe that these aren't the original voices because they fit extremely well, especially those of Gon, Killua and Hisoka whose seiyuus do a perfect job of capturing their characters.
+With the exception of a few minor characters, the voice acting in this series is excellent.
+As a person who has never seen the old series it’s hard to believe that these aren't the original voices because they fit extremely well, especially those of Gon, Killua and Hisoka whose voice actors do a perfect job of capturing their characters.

-HxH also has great art.
-The animation is fantastic!
+HxH also has great art and animation.
 It amazes me how a long-running series like HxH delivers consistent quality animation episode after episode, especially during the fights.
-The series does a great job of capturing facial expressions and everything from the lighting, shading to the colors adjust perfectly depending on the mood of the scene or the tone of the arc.
-As one reviewer (nagayume) said, the bright colors of the show might need some getting used to, although it is usually fans of the old series that have this problem.
-Personally, I think it fits the series perfectly.
-Not only does it add to the charm of the series, it also gives it a cognitive dissonance factor that gives HxH newcomers an interesting shock which I will discuss later.
+The series does a great job of capturing facial expressions and everything from the lighting, shading and colors adjust perfectly depending on the mood of the scene or the tone of the arc.
+As one reviewer (nagaiyume) said, the bright colors of the show might need some getting used to, though it is usually fans of the old series who have this problem.
+Personally, I think it fits the show perfectly.
+It adds to the charm of the series by complementing its sense of adventure, uplifting atmosphere and unique appeal as a shonen that looks simple but is actually remarkably deep.

-Although HxH’s primary strength lies in its story (particularly its writing), its characters come pretty damn close.
-HxH has a huge cast of well-developed characters.
+Although HxH’s primary strength lies in its writing, its characters come pretty damn close.
+HxH has a huge cast of characters.
 They have quirks, dreams, inner demons, worldviews and overall, really likable personalities.
 To top it off, most of them don’t follow generic character archetypes.
 Although some may initially come across as “generic”, these assumptions are gradually undermined as the series progresses.
-Then there are the villains.
-HxH villains are fantastic, from the crazy pedo clown Hisoka to the intelligent and charismatic Chrollo Lucifer.

-Hunter x Hunter 2011 is an intelligent battle anime with a fantastic story, charming characters, and fights that involve a lot of strategy.
-Separating it from most of its genre, the series undermines shonen tropes and character archetypes and boasts unpredictable plot progressions that make it truly unique.
+Hunter x Hunter (2011) is an intelligent battle anime with a fantastic story, charming characters, and fights that involve a lot of strategy.
+Separating it from most of its genre, the series undermines shonen tropes and boasts unpredictable plot progressions that make it truly unique.